Jack the Lad: It's Jack the Lad 1973–74

 While Lindisfarne without them had become a harder rocking outfit, Jack the Lad retained much of the folksy spirit, warmth and good humour of the original group.
-Though his talents had previously been overshadowed by the more prolific songsmith Alan Hull, Clements, who had penned Lindisfarne's first hit single 'Meet me on the Corner', contributed three tracks, which in the view of some fans and critics was the equal of anything Lindisfarne produced at around the same time.
+Though his talents had previously been overshadowed by the more prolific songsmith Hull, Clements, who had penned Lindisfarne's first hit single "Meet Me On the Corner", contributed three tracks, which in the view of some fans and critics was the equal of anything Lindisfarne produced at around the same time.
 Simon Cowe contributed two tracks while Billy Mitchell wrote or co-wrote five tracks.
 The remaining five titles were those featured in the traditional instrumental medley collectively named "A Corny Pastiche".

-Lindisfarne's record label, Charisma Records, decided to keep the band under contract and the first line-up of Jack the Lad recorded one album for them, It's Jack the Lad which was released in 1974, and two singles, 'One More Dance' (1973), and 'Why Can't I Be Satisfied' (1974).
-(This album was released in the US by Elektra Records, which had been Lindisfarne's American label.)
-Neither charted, though they received positive reviews for their records and live performances which began to gain a reputation for outlandish entertainment.
-The traditional roots of the band were evident in an 8-minute medley of jigs, reels and polkas on their first album, which staked a claim to their being in part a Geordie answer to Fairport Convention and a guest appearance on 'Song Without a Band' for Steeleye Span's Maddy Prior.
-The band toured with Ralph McTell, who was then at the height of his post 'Streets of London' fame.
+Lindisfarne's record label, Charisma Records, decided to keep the band under contract and the first line-up of Jack the Lad recorded one album for them, It's Jack the Lad which was released in 1974, and two singles, "One More Dance" (1973), and "Why Can't I Be Satisfied" (1974).
+The album was released in the US by Elektra Records, which had been Lindisfarne's American label.
+Neither single charted, though they received positive reviews for their records and live performances which began to gain a reputation for outlandish entertainment.
+The traditional roots of the band were evident in an 8-minute medley of jigs, reels and polkas on their first album, which staked a claim to their being in part a Geordie answer to Fairport Convention and a guest appearance on "Song Without a Band" for Steeleye Span's Maddy Prior.
+The band toured with Ralph McTell, who was then at the height of his fame, post "Streets of London".